snknitin/Linux_learn/README.md

     ls -l /etc |head -n 20| sort -k 5nr  # Sort by the 5th column based on the numeric-value/size in reverse

+# Search within files

+`grep` finds all the lines that contain a particular search string and it is case sensitive

+     grep e -hello.txt
+     grep gadsby gadsby_text.txt
+     grep -c e gadsby_text.txt      # Count of the search string matches grep -ic "our boys" hello.txt  # ignore case and count occurrences of the string grep -cv e gadsby_text.txt     # Number of line that DO NOT have e in them